schnerd/d3-scale-cluster/README.md

 For more details on this project and the underlying clustering algorithm, please read this blog post on Medium: ["Using clustering to create a new D3.js color scale"](https://medium.com/@dschnr/using-clustering-to-create-a-new-d3-js-color-scale-dec4ccd639d2)

+For more direct access to the ckmeans algorithm (not as a D3 scale), check out [ckmeans](https://www.npmjs.com/package/ckmeans) or its native sibling [ckmeans-native](https://www.npmjs.com/package/ckmeans-native).

 ### Getting Started

 ##### Using npm